ministryofjustice/itpolicycontent/content/confluence/enterprise/it-incident-management-policy.md

 For the purposes of this policy, an incident is defined as any event or action which results in an actual and/or potential compromise of a MoJ IT asset or MoJ Information Asset (including personal data).

 Such events will result in the MoJ, individuals or IT systems and/or the information held on them being exposed, or potentially exposed, to illegitimate access.
 As a result, incidents have the potential to compromise MoJ business delivery, the Data Protection Act, as well as the confidentiality, integrity and availability of IT systems and the information held on them.
 This may, in turn cause harm, distress or other damage to individuals or organisations, and result in operational disruption or reputation damage to the MoJ.

 #### Types of Incidents

 IT Security related incidents include (but not limited to):

-- Breaches of the IT Security - Acceptable Use Policy [Ref, 3];
+- Breaches of the [IT Security - Acceptable Use Policy][aup];
 - Detection of malicious code (e.g. viruses and malware);
 - Network attacks or Denial of Service (DOS) attacks;
 - Scanning and probing of a network (where significant network resources are consumed);
-- In appropriate use of MoJ ICT assets as defined in the ICT Security – Acceptable Use Policy [Ref, 3];
+- In appropriate use of MoJ ICT assets as defined in the [IT Security - Acceptable Use Policy][aup];
 - The discovery of a new network vulnerability or release of a patch or software update which is considered critical or an emergency;
 - The results of a penetration test on a live operational IT system that reveals critical vulnerabilities;
 - Unauthorised access to an IT system;